Rivers In The Classroom

-Taking part in the Rivers in the Classroom programme will help your class to achieve the River-Friendly School Award.
-An award that can be proudly displayed in your school for all to see.
+Taking part in the Rivers in the Classroom programme will help your class to achieve the River-Friendly School Award, an award that can be proudly displayed in your school for all to see.
 Get in touch to ask us how your school can become a River-Friendly School.

 How about some Trout in the Classroom?
 Through the Trout in the Classroom project, pupils (and teachers) can truly experience the magical world of brown trout.
 Ribble Rivers Trust staff will set up everything you need before delivering 100 brown trout eggs for your class to care for and see develop into young fish.
 We will then help you to release them into your local river, where they will continue their journey.
-We will help you enhance your pupils’ learning experience by linking Trout in the Classroom to the National Curriculum and offering additional activities for them to take part in.
+Of course, we will help you enhance your pupils’ learning experience by linking Trout in the Classroom to the National Curriculum and offering additional activities for them to take part in.

 If you just want to get your pupils outside, we have a variety of riverside and field-based workshops to choose from.
 Your class could embark on a River Expedition to discover all they can about rivers before meeting the creatures that live beneath the water’s surface with a Freshwater Micro-Safari.
 Or, perhaps, learning a new sport through some Angling Coaching with a licenced Level 2 angling coach is something that would help your pupils connect with their local river.